brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Shenandoah performs well on clients, but kills server throughput in my tests.
 Enable it with `-XX:+UseShenandoahGC -XX:ShenandoahGCMode=iu -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:AllocatePrefetchStyle=1`

-Note that Shenandoah is not in Oracle Java builds!
 See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
 The "herustic" and "mode" options don't change much for me (except for "compact," which you should not use).
 Like ZGC, Shenandoah does not like AllocatePrefetchStyle=3.

+Note that Shenandoah is not in Java 8, or in any Oracle Java builds!
 If you are a Java 8 user, you must use Red Hat OpenJDK to use Shenandoah: https://developers.redhat.com/products/openjdk/download

 ## G1GC